Review process overview

 Review Selection committee

 All eligible applications to the Banting PDF program undergo an evaluation by an agency-specific (CIHR, NSERC, SSHRC) selection committee.
 Applications are assigned to one of these committees based on the proposed area of research identified by the applicant as part of their application.
-However, the Vanier-Banting Secretariat reserves the right to make the final assignment of applications based on the mandates of the agencies.

 For more information, please refer to Selecting the Appropriate Federal Granting Agency.